Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- create technically correct architectural surface and solid models that are useful for visualization and problem solving using various design software programs such as AutoCAD, SketchUp, and Revit Architectural
+- create technically correct architectural models that are useful for visualization and problem solving using various design software programs such as AutoCAD, SketchUp, and Revit.

-- create varied presentations of architectural models that include conceptual design sketches, solar studies, and photo realistic renderings
+- create varied presentations of architectural models that may include conceptual design sketches, solar studies, or renderings.

 DESGN 328 Engineering Modeling and Design